-It's hard to believe that wooden toys are still being made in an era when more and more companies are focusing on new video games with all kinds of themes.
-And yet, there are idealists who believe that wooden toys can still be relevant today.
+It's hard to believe that wooden toys are still being made in an era when more and more companies are focusing on new video games with all sorts of new themes.
+And yet, there are idealists who believe wooden toys can still be relevant.
 For today's grandparents, these kinds of toys were the joy of childhood.
-They are environmentally friendly, simple and help children get more exercise.
-You can discover them on our Facebook page Wooden toys.
-The people who came up with this idea are Rareș Roman and his wife Ribana, from Râșnov, Brașov county.
-Together they give life to pieces of wood, mostly salvaged, turning them into eco-friendly toys for babies and young children.
+They're environmentally friendly, simple and help kids get more exercise.
+You can discover them on Facebook Wooden toys.
+The people behind the idea are Rareș Roman and his wife Ribana, from Râșnov, Brasov county.
+Together, they are giving life to mostly reclaimed pieces of wood, transforming them into eco-friendly toys for babies and toddlers.
 Rareș tells us more about how the idea was born, how it came to work and other aspects of the business.

 Eco-friendly wooden toys for children discovering the world